Dessyreqt/Dapper.Scaffold/README.md

 ### Supported databases

-The `-g` flag support the following:
+The `-g` flag supports the following:

 - SQL Server (`mssql`, or if `-g` is omitted)
 - PostgreSQL (`postgres`)